 So, this year, between Diwali, Christmas, and New Year, we distributed blankets, shawls, woolen caps, and socks to the villagers around us.
 On all three occasions above they gathered and sang devotional songs, we made kheer, rice pudding, and halwa, an Indian sweet dish.
 On Diwali, I told them stories of Rama and on Christmas I briefly narrated the life of Christ.
 The villagers are simple people, unassuming.
 They got overwhelmed on both occasions and expressed their emotions through sighs and tears.

 Gratitude is one of the greatest ways of celebration that I know of.
 Observing an occasion is merely a social excuse.
 When you are grateful, every day becomes a celebration.
 When you no longer need a reason — religious or otherwise — to celebrate, every moment is a celebration, it becomes a momentous occasion.
-Beyond the labels, the dates, the days, there is something profound, deeper, better, greater that exists within you and all around you.
+Beyond the labels, the dates, and the days is something profound, deeper, better, and greater that exists within you and all around you.
 It deserves your attention, your time, it is worth celebrating.
 Life.

-Someone, from a billionaire family, threw a birthday bash a while ago and she wrote to me.
+Someone from a billionaire family threw a birthday bash a while ago and she wrote to me.
 I asked her whether she simply spent or if she invested as well on her birthday.
 She replied that she celebrated in style and just spent.
 I wrote back saying I was not referring to money but karma.
 That, she was reaping the rewards of her past good karma but was she investing more to continue reaping in the future as well?
 When you just live for yourself, you may be celebrating but you are only spending.
-When celebration becomes synonymous to giving in your life, you begin investing.
+When celebration becomes synonymous with giving in your life, you begin investing.
 Your account of bliss and joy, of peace and contentment grows and overflows.